semmypurewal/BeginningJavaScript/02-functions/readme.md

     var itemThreeTax =  itemThreePrice * taxRate;
     var itemThreeTotal = itemThreePrice + itemThreeTax;

 This is a problem.
 Since we essentially have to copy the formula three times, it's more likely that we'll make a mistake.
 Wouldn't it be better if we could just do something like this?

     var itemOneTotal = totalWithTax(taxRate, itemOnePrice);
     var itemTwoTotal = totalWithTax(taxRate, itemTwoPrice);
     var itemThree = totalWithTax(taxRate, itemThreePrice);

 This is an example of a _function_.
 The function call `totalWithTax` takes the place of the formula.

+We often want to do this when dealing with client-side web development.
+For instance, in the last section, we saw that we may want to build an HTML element given its text content.

+    var textContent = "this is the text content in a paragraph element";
+    var paragraph = "<p>" + content + "</p>";

+But wouldn't it be great if we could simply do something like this?

+    var paragraph = generateParagraphString(textContent);
+    console.log(paragraph);
+    //=> </p>this is the text content in a paragraph element</p>

+Even better, what if we could generalize this for an arbitrary HTML tag?

+    var listItem = generateTagString("li", "list item 1");
+    console.log(listItem);
+    //=> <li>list item 1</li>

+Packaging operations that are frequently used as functions makes this possible.

 ### Defining a Function

 A _function_ is simply a collection of code that has a well-defined input and a well-defined output.
 We can store a function in a variable, just like we can store other values in a variable.

     var totalWithTax = function (rate, price) {
         var tax = price * rate;
         return price + tax;
     };

 In this example, `rate` and `price` are variable placeholders for the _inputs_ to the function, while the `return` statement represents the _output_ of the function.

 ### Calling a Function